CapricanDRJ/HadesStarCommunityData/docs/corp/59b3aa9bf4f8cf4944a729f7f72218416d173a0a02ff8e3e2945985eaccf52a4/index.md

 ```
- we strive to be the best  follow us on www.facebook.com/AnarchyG13. whitestar or kick
+we strive to be the best  follow us on www.facebook.com/AnarchyG13. w
+hitestar or kick}
 ```
 ### Whitestar Bonus ❌